sourcefuse/loopback4-authentication/README.md

 ### Google Oauth 2

-In order to use it, run `npm install passport-google-oauth20` or `npm install @types/passport-google-oauth20`.
+In order to use it, run `npm install passport-google-oauth20` and `npm install @types/passport-google-oauth20`.
 First, create a AuthUser model implementing the IAuthUser interface.
 You can implement the interface in the user model itself.
 See sample below.

 ```ts